 Are $0 premium Medicare Advantage plans free?

-When insurance companies reference a ‘$0 premium’ plan, they a referring to the fact that the plan requires no additional premium to be paid above the standard Medicare Part B premium ($148.50 in 2021).
+When insurance companies reference a ‘$0 premium’ plan, they are referring to the fact that the plan requires no additional premium to be paid above the standard Medicare Part B premium ($170.10 in 2022).
 However:

 $0 premium plans are not completely free.
 You are still responsible for out-of-pocket costs and the standard Part B premium.